Skip to main content Skip to main navigation Skip to footer content

 • List of pharmacy schools and links to school admission statistics - Includes contact information, admission statistics, course prerequisites, etc.

-• PharmCAS: Pharmacy School Application service -
+• PharmCAS: Pharmacy School Application service - One-stop-shop for applying to pharmacy schools.

-Provides an overview of individual pharmacy schools.
+• Pharmacy School Admission Requirements-Provides an overview of individual pharmacy schools.
 Mission statements, information on curriculum, statistics, admission requirements, gpa data, etc.

 • PCAT Test - The PCAT test is not required if you apply in-state, but is for many or most out of state schools.